zdu-strong/transparent-republic/republic-alliance/README.md

 ## 2. Alliance Council

-The Alliance Council votes to appoint or remove Alliance officials.

 Consists of 300 members elected by Alliance Community Supervisors, a collective body with no single leader.
 Each member’s voting weight is equal to the total number of citizens who support them.<br/>